pangolindex/hedera-contracts/README.md

 [PangolinFactory](./contracts/pangolin-core/PangolinFactory.sol) was modified mildly to reduce storage.
 See commit a953141976e90a5c30685375293db7384e400d6c for details.

 HederaTokenService was integrated to [PangolinPair](./contracts/pangolin-core/PangolinPair.sol).
 It will try to associate both reserve tokens, and if association fails, it will assume the token to be ERC20.
+This simple modification allows a pair to consist of two ERC20 tokens, two Hedera tokens, or one Hedera token and an ERC20 token.
 See commit 18d552a39e916c52c0606bf894f9cf88d114817a for details.
-With this imple

 ### [TreasuryVester](./contracts/TreasuryVester.sol)